-2.1.1 Rhetic \
+2.1.1 Rhetic ₿

-B U+1032F OLD ITALIC LETTER TTE
+A U+1032F OLD ITALIC LETTER TTE

 Rhetic exhibits a triangle symbol in inscriptions from Magrè.
-The shape variably appears as \mathbb{E} or \mathbb{E} , but most frequently as \mathbb{E} .
-The symbol is interpreted to be a dental phoneme, transliterated as t by Bonfante (1996) and as th or p by Jensen (1969).
+The shape variably appears as B or B, but most frequently as B. The symbol is interpreted to be a dental phoneme, transliterated as t' by Bonfante (1996) and as th or b by Jensen (1969).
 Diringer (1968) acknowledges the existence of the letter, but offers no transcription.
-And Schumacher (1992), writing on the inscriptions of Rhetia, presents the inscriptions in transliteration but gives no transliteration of the \(\mathbb{g} \) glyph, rendering it instead with a drawing of the sign itself.
+And Schumacher (1992), writing on the inscriptions of Rhetia, presents the inscriptions in transliteration but gives no transliteration of the ₿ glyph, rendering it instead with a drawing of the sign itself.